-We have implemented a preconditioning regimen in the DesCAARTesTM trial where subjects are pre-treated with IVIg and cyclophosphamide prior to DSG3-CAART infusion, have included a planned dosing cohort in the MusCAARTesTM trial where subjects are pre-treated with cyclophosphamide prior to MusK-CAART infusion, and we have incorporated a lymphodepleting preconditioning regimen of fludarabine and cyclophosphamide in our clinical trial for CABA-201.
+We have implemented a preconditioning regimen in the DesCAARTesTM trial where certain subjects are pre-treated with IVIg and cyclophosphamide, and other patients are pre-treated with IVIg, cyclophosphamide, and fludarabine prior to DSG3-CAART infusion, have included a planned dosing cohort in the MusCAARTesTM trial where subjects are pre-treated with cyclophosphamide prior to MuSK-CAART infusion, and we have incorporated a lymphodepleting preconditioning regimen of fludarabine and cyclophosphamide in our clinical trials for CABA-201.
 We may in the future use a preconditioning regimen for our other CART or CAART cell product candidates, which may increase the risk of adverse side effects and impact our ability to accurately assess the efficacy of our product candidates.

 In oncology patients receiving CAR T cell therapy, a lymphodepleting preconditioning regimen is typically used to condition the patient prior to CAR T cell infusion in order to improve tumor immunogenicity and to promote the expansion of the infused CAR T cells.
 Together, these effects have been shown to enhance the clinical activity of CAR T cells in oncology patients.
 These regimens often include cyclophosphamide and fludarabine and are usually administered within the week prior to infusion of CAR T cells.
-For the CABA-201 clinical study, we have incorporated a lymphodepleting preconditioning regimen consisting of fludarabine and cyclophosphamide.
+For the CABA-201 clinical studies, we have incorporated a lymphodepleting preconditioning regimen consisting of fludarabine and cyclophosphamide.
 Serious adverse events have been observed in some patients following CAR T cell infusion, and these include infection, cytokine release syndrome and neurotoxicity.
 The lymphodepleting and immunomodulatory preconditioning regimen may contribute to the occurrence and severity of these adverse events due to its role in inducing lymphopenia, or low levels of lymphocytes in the blood, and regulating the activation and effector functions of other immune cells and antibodies, and enhanced CAR T cell activity.